A Definition of Continual Reinforcement Learning: Agent Operators: Generates and Reaches

 \subsection{Operator 1: An Agent Basis Generates an Agent Set.}

 The first operator is based on two complementary intuitions.

-From the first perspective, an agent can be understood as implicitly \textit{searching} over a space of behaviors.
-For instance, in an MDP, agents can be interpreted as searching over the space of policies.
+From the first perspective, an agent can be understood as \textit{searching} over a space of representable action-selection strategies.
+For instance, in an MDP, agents can be interpreted as searching over the space of policies (that is, the space of stochastic mappings from the MDP's state to action).
 It turns out this insight can be extended to any agent and any environment.

-The second complementary intuition notes that, as agent designers, we often first identify the behaviors we would like an agent to search over.
-Then, it is natural to design agents that search through this space of behaviors.
-For instance, we might be interested in all behaviors representable by a neural network of a certain size and architecture.
-When we design agents, we then consider all agents (choices of loss function, optimizer, memory, and so on) that search through the space of assignments of weights to this particular neural network using standard methods like stochastic gradient descent.
+The second complementary intuition notes that, as agent designers, we often first identify the space of representable action-selection strategies of interest.
+Then, it is natural to design agents that search through this space.
+For instance, in designing an agent to interact with an MDP, we might be interested in policies representable by a neural network of a certain size and architecture.
+When we design agents, we then consider all agents (choices of loss function, optimizer, memory, and so on) that search through the space of assignments of weights to this particular neural network using standard methods like gradient descent.
 We codify these intuitions in the following definitions.